If depression is deep enough to isolate you from life…

 Choosing to take part in the RECOVER Study is entirely your decision.
 You will still be entitled to receive your usual medical care, whatever you decide.

-However, the more people who complete the study, the better the chance that the study will provide useful information about VNS Therapy that may help insurers decide to pay for it.
+The more people who complete the study, the better the chance that the study will provide useful information about VNS Therapy that may help insurers decide to pay for it.

-• You will need a short outpatient surgical procedure to implant the device.
+- Whichever group you are in, you’ll need a short outpatient surgical procedure to implant the device.
 2

-• If you have bipolar depression, there is a 50/50 chance you will be in Group B. This means that, although you will receive a VNS device, active treatment will be delayed for the first 12 months of the study.
+- There is a 50/50 chance you will be in Group B. This means that, although you will receive a VNS device, active treatment will be delayed for the first 12 months of the study.

-What happens if I Sign Up?
+What happens if I sign up?

 References